 Supervise the service provision contract

-Oversee bringing the contract into operation, including the start of the service management activity
+Oversee bringing the contract into operation, including the start of the service management activity.

-Pass control of (the now operational) regulatory service to the General Manager.

 Resources

-The details of the resource calculations can be found in Chapter .
+The details of the resource calculations can be found in Chapter 1414.

 An allowance is noted in the resource calculations for the costs of providing meeting rooms for the Supervisory Board, SMGs and Working Groups (WGs), the travel expenses of SMF members in addition to the chair, plus occasional room rental for the General Manager.